Zaidahmed0/Restaurant-Billing-System-Zaid/README.md

 This billing system software is proprietary and licensed to the restaurant for internal use only.
 Redistribution or modification of the software without explicit permission is prohibited.

 ---
-Feel free to customize and expand upon this README file based on your specific implementation details and requirements!